Location

 During the partial demolition phase of this project, there were many in the local community who wondered if we were demolishing the entire building – because it was old, because it was ugly, because it had a reputation of being haunted.

 It was built in the 70s, and was the tallest structure in this part of Kuching for the next 10 years until Wisma Saberkas was completed.
 We were able to extend the building’s personal history by adding new elements and functions within its existing structure.
-In its new life, the new is able to have a dialogue with the old.
+In its rebirth, the new is able to have a dialogue with the old.

 Team Credits